 On September 6, 2017, Hurricane Irma tore across the tiny island nation of Anguilla.
-Every power pole was destroyed.
+The hurricane destroyed every power pole.
 Roofs were torn off schools, government buildings, and the hospital.
 The Category 5 hurricane’s 185 mph winds and driving rain caused severe interior damage and destruction to most buildings on the island.
 After the storm, every road on the island was blocked with fallen polls, trees, and debris, and there was no power for weeks.
 Amazingly, only two people died.

 Six months later, we are visiting; amazed at the recovery that has taken place in such a short time.
-While most Caribbean islands, such as neighboring St Maarten, remain heavily damaged, Anguilla’s 13,000 inhabitants have worked their hearts and bodies out to bring life here back to something approaching normal.
+Most Caribbean islands, such as neighboring St Maarten, remain heavily damaged.
+Anguilla’s 13,000 inhabitants have worked their hearts and bodies out to bring life here back to something approaching normal.
 Power has been restored all over the island, internet and phone is largely back, and the majority of the colorful beach restaurants and shops serving Anguilla’s crucial tourist industry have been completely rebuilt.

 The few large resorts on the island will take longer to reopen, but the villa we have been renting for years here survived and from our veranda we continue to enjoy the panoramic view of waves crashing on coral reefs that separate us from 3,000 miles of Atlantic ocean between us and the nearest landmass, the coast of Halifax, Nova Scotia.